 Just like you might consider making a website where you post information with affiliate links, you can also do this directly in Facebook.
 Then anyone who clicks on your links and/or makes purchases will result in you getting a commission.

 The first step to creating a successful group is choosing your niche.
 I talk a lot about niches because it’s an incredibly effective way to attract the right kind of audience!
 If you’re going to put in the effort into well-made posts, you want to make sure they will resonate with your ideal client.
-Know the demographic of the people you’re targeting so that you can promote the right kinds of products and services to them.
+Know the demographics of the people you’re targeting so that you can promote the right kinds of products and services to them.

 A Facebook group can start with just a few of your friends and grow from there.
 Your friends will already trust you and your opinion, and their likes and shares will get you more attention and will help you reach others.
 Don’t only post products that you receive a commission from—this usually comes off as scammy.
 Instead, try to provide useful products and posts, even if not all of them are affiliate links.
 When people go to your group page and see that you promote a variety of different things, they’ll then put more trust in your opinion and view you as more honest.